hi-ais/foodgram-project-react/README.md

 `python manage.py createsuperuser`

-Проект будет доступен по вашему IP
+The project will be available by your IP

-Админ:
+Admin:
-имя: aiskhaidarova
+name: aiskhaidarova
-пароль:admin08
+password:admin08